• Skip to primary navigation

 Make a batch of Moroccan chickpea and lentil soup (harira) and share the recipe with your friends.

 If you want to explore more Moroccan recipes here are a few you can try that are very easy to make.
 I have two dishes for a tagine style chicken that you can easily make in a slow cooker.
 The Moroccan chicken tagine has a nice balance of sweet and savory flavors with apricots, an exotic spice blend and topped with sliced potato.
 Another tagine dish to try is Moroccan saffron chicken with savory delicate flavors.
-Moroccan country bread or khobz maghribi is a simple bread that is traditionally used as a utensil to soak up all the wonderful juices of those tasty tagine dishes.

 Looking for more recipes?